sstarr77/economic_resilience_group_project/README.md

 9. Using news outlets and/or social media to identify areas/neighborhoods with power outages.
 10. Using live police radio reports for real time identification of people needing assistance.
 11. Using Indeed or Glassdoor platforms together with number and type of affected businesses to estimate the expected economic loss (wages) due to a disaster.

-12. Using drone data to estimate rooftop quality and material classification.
+**The Data**:

+For this project, you aren't given any data!
+You are given possible sources for data, but don't feel constrained by this.
+Be creative in where and how you gather data.
+Is there data easily downloadable into a .csv or .json file?
+Can you access an API?
+Do you need to build a scraper?
+(Be sure to consider any legal, regulatory, and ethical issues when accessing data!)
+As with the Reddit project, it's important to identify source(s) for your data early and gather as soon as possible.

-That's where you come in.
+**This is where you come in**:

-For the next four weeks, our class will tackle various projects related to emergency preparedness and economic analysis.
-On **Friday, January 18**, we'll present our findings and deliver:
+For the next three weeks, our class will tackle various projects related to emergency preparedness and economic analysis.
+On **Friday, April 26**, we'll present our findings and deliver:
 1. A clean GitHub repo containing our reproducible results and analysis.
 2. A real-world demonstration of the product.
 3. Any documentation for running the code.